La Center School District Logo

 Basic Functional Drills

-The basic functional responses include shelter-in-place, lockdowns, evacuations, and earthquakes (drop-cover-hold on):
+The basic functional responses include hold, secure, lockdown, evacuate, and shelter.

-Lockdowns are meant to isolate students and staff from threats of violence, such as suspicious trespassers, armed intruders, and other threats that may occur in a school or in the vicinity of a school.
-Staff and students will receive instruction so that in the event of the breach of security of a school building or campus, staff, students and visitors will be able to take positions in secure enclosures.
+Lockdowns are meant to isolate students and staff from threats of violence, such as suspicious trespassers, armed intruders, and other threats that may occur inside the school.
+Staff and students will receive instruction so that in the event of the breach of security of a school building, staff, students and visitors will be able to take cover in secure locations.
+Lockdown drills will not include live simulations or reenactments of active shooter scenarios that are not trauma-informed and age and developmentally appropriate.

 When an emergency within a school or its surrounding area necessitates evacuation and/or total or partial closure of the schools within the district, staff will be responsible for aiding in the safe evacuation of the students within the endangered school or its surrounding area.

-Staff and students will receive instruction so that in the event the school or district needs to be evacuated due to threats, such as fires, oil train spills, earthquakes, etc., they will be able to leave the building in the shortest time possible, and take the safest route possible to a designated reunification site.
+Staff and students will receive instruction so that in the event the school or district needs to be evacuated due to threats, such as fires, oil spills, earthquakes, etc. They will be able to leave the building in the shortest time possible and take the safest route possible to a designated reunification site.

 Schools in mapped tsunami or mapped lahar hazard zones, will plan and participate in one pedestrian evacuation drill annually.